General Medical Council (GMC)

 Professionalism

-The School publishes a one-page guide on developing professionalism.
-This document sets out good practice and puts the required standards into context.
+The School’s policy on Health, welfare and professionalism describes standrads, support measures and the method of addressing low-level concerns.
+A one-page guide on developing professionalism sets out good practice and puts the required standards into context.
 Guidance on the professional use of social media for medical students.

 Good Practice